bridgetseghy/bridgetseghy.github.io/_pages/research.md

 Seghy, Bridget.
 "Strategic Signaling: How Members of Congress Emphasize or Obfuscate Their Bipartisan Activity." *Invited to R & R at Legislative Studies Quarterly*

 Nelson, Thomas E. and Bridget Seghy.
-"Is Conservative the Opposite of Liberal?" *Under Review.*
+"Is Conservative the Opposite of Liberal?" *Invited to R & R at Electoral Studies*

 Seghy, Bridget.
 "Smile for the Camera: How Visibility Impacts Incivility in Congressional Communications."